-7 We performed an area level review in the Eastern, Pacific, Western, Northeast, and New York Metro Areas.
-We performed work at the area and selected districts and delivery and retail units in the Capital Metro, Great Lakes, Southeast, and Southwest Areas.
+We performed an area level review in the Eastern, Pacific, Western, Northeast, and New York Metro Areas.
+We performed work at the area and selected districts and delivery and retail units in the Capital Metro.
+Great Lakes.
+Southeast, and Southwest Areas.

 Week 10 performance data was only for that specific week.
 The weekly performance data roll-up processes began in week 14, with year-to-date information available beginning with week 19.
-During our review timeframe, we analyzed performance data roll-up information for week 19 year-to-date interviews and analysis.
-However, we did not directly audit the systems, but discussed with Postal Service officials the relevance of the data to delivery and retail performance during our fieldwork.
+During our review timeframe, we analyzed performance data roll-up information for week 19 year-to-date and Efficiency, Quality Standards for Inspections.

-We conducted this review from January through September 2006, in accordance with the President's Council on Integrity Efficiency, Quality Standards for Inspections.
 We discussed our observations and conclusions with appropriate management officials and included their comments where appropriate.